-- to implement the provisions of the Act, the rules and Bye-laws; - 2. to regulate the entry of the persons and of vehicular traffic in the market: - to supervise the behaviour of those who enter the market for trading purpose; - 4. to grant, renew, refuse, suspend or cancel licences; - to provide for settling disputes arising out of any kind of transactions connected with the marketing of agricultural produce and all matters connected thereto; - 6. to prosecute persons for violating the provisions of this Act, the rules and Bye-laws made thereunder; - to maintain and manage the market, including admission to and conditions for the use of the markets; - 8. to regulate marketing of agricultural produce in the market area and the payment to be made in respect thereof, weighment or delivery of the agricultural produce; - to acquire, hold and dispose of any movable or immovable property including any equipment necessary for the purpose of efficiency carrying out of its duties;
+- to implement the provision of the Act, the rules and Bye-laws; - to regulate the entry of the persons and of vehicular traffic in the market; - to supervise the behaviour of those who enter the market for trading purpose; - 4. to grant, renew, refuse, suspend or cancel licences; - 5. to provide for settling disputes arising out of any kind of transactions connected with the marketing

+- of agricultural producer and all matters connected thereto; - 6. to prosecute persons for violating the provision of this Act, the rules and Bye-laws made thereunder; - 7. to maintain and manage the market including admission to and conditions for the use of the markets' - 8. to regulate marketing of agricultural produce in the market area and the payment to be made in respect thereof 'weighment or delivery of the agricultural produce'; - to acquire, hold and dispose of any movable or immovable property including any equipment necessary for the purpose of efficiency carrying out of its duties; - 10. to collect and maintain, disseminate and supply information in respect of production, sale, storage, processing, prices and movement of agricultural produce, as may be required by the Directorate of Agricultural Marketing; - 11. to take all possible steps to prevent adulteration and to promote grading and standardisation of the agricultural produce as may be prescribed;

-- to collect and maintain, disseminate and supply information in respect of production, sale, storage, processing, prices and movement of agricultural produce, as may be required by the Director of Agricultural Marketing; - 11.
-To take all possible steps to prevent adulteration and to promote grading and standardization of the agricultural produce as may be prescribed; - 12.
-To enforce the provisions of this Act and Rules, Bye-laws and conditions of the licence granted under the Act; and - 13.
-To perform all such other duties as may be prescribed.
+- 12. to enforce the provisions of this Act and Rules, Bye-laws and conditions of the licence granted under the Act' and - 13. to perform all such other duties as may be prescribed.